Individually Designed Major in Engineering

 -We recommend that you wait until you’re a sophomore or junior to submit a proposal.
 We prefer that students have at least a year of exploration at Stanford prior to deciding on the IDMEN as a major – designing an IDMEN is a great deal of work for you, for potential advisors, and for our team to vet and approve, so we want to make sure you have enough background to decide that one of Stanford’s many excellent established majors is not going to answer for you.
 You are welcome to come to Huang 135 to speak with Darlene and/or make an appointment with Prof Tom Kenny to discuss the IDMEN.

 -Any change to an approved program, even a small one, requires the approval of both advisors and the IDMEN committee via an SoE Petition to Deviate.
 An approved program is considered to be your contract to graduate and it is important to plan ahead for exceptions.
-You may receive enthusiastic support from both advisors when planning your program, but find that that they become less enthusiastic later as you attempt to make critical changes to your program in the final quarters before graduation.
-So assume it will take at least a few weeks to get approvals for changes.
+You may receive warm support from both advisors when planning your program, but find that that they become less enthusiastic later as you attempt to make critical changes to your program in the final quarters before graduation.
+Assume it will take at least a few weeks to get approvals for changes.

--A senior capstone experience is a University requirement, and so is required of an IDMEN, but some established SoE departmental capstone courses are unavailable to IDMEN students.
+-A senior capstone experience is a University requirement, and is required of an IDMEN, but some established SoE departmental capstone courses are unavailable to IDMEN students.
 Currently this applies to the MS&E and BIOE capstone courses.

 -You have to be self-propelled -- there is no cohort of fellow students as in departmental majors.
 To make up for this, the OSA office will be offering a lunch 1-2 times per year for those declared in the program.